Connect with others who understand.

 Mouth sores — also known as oral lesions, mucositis, or stomatitis — are painful oral lesions that may look like cuts or ulcers on your inner cheek, tongue, or gums.

 Tamoxifen may be involved in the development of mouth sores.
 In one small study, about 24 percent of breast cancer survivors had at least one oral lesion.
-The researchers reported that using tamoxifen for a longer time, having dry mouth, and previously receiving radiation therapy were associated with oral lesions.
+The researchers reported that using tamoxifen for a longer time, having dry mouth, and previously receiving radiation therapy were linked with oral lesions.

 Several chemotherapies and targeted therapies used to treat breast cancer are likely to cause mouth sores, such as: